matthewfamularo/cg-bot/README.md

-# cg-job-bot
+# cg-bot
-CG Job Bot is a CraigsList scraper and auto job application program written in Java.
+CG Bot is a CraigsList scraper and auto reply program written in Java.